autonlab/auton-survival/README.md

 Package: `auton-survival`
 -------------

-Python package `dsm` provides an API to train the Deep Survival Machines and associated models for problems in survival analysis.
+Python package `auton-survival` provides an API to train the Deep Survival Machines and associated models for problems in survival analysis.
 The underlying model is implemented in `pytorch`.